Miracle-OS/miracle-os.github.io/README.md

 # MiracleOS official website

-This is the repository for our website [insert updated URL here]
+This is the repository for our website https://miracle-os.github.io/